GallagherSecurity/cc-rest-docs/training/README.md

 has none.
 An operator group specifies the roots of the division trees to which it grants privileges.

-Therefore an operator with privileges on the root division has those privileges on all that server’s objects.
+Therefore an operator with privileges on the root division has those privileges on all that server's objects.

 Complication:  multi-server clusters have one root node (and therefore one tree of divisions) per server.

 If you find that an operator cannot see or modify an item, the questions you should ask are:

 ### Which division is the item in?
-The Command Centre client shows a cardholder’s division in the ‘Cardholder Details’ pane of the cardholder viewer.
-The Configuration Client shows the division of any item in the ‘General’ tab of its property page.
+The Command Centre client shows a cardholder's division in the 'Cardholder Details' pane of the cardholder viewer.
+The Configuration Client shows the division of any item in the 'General' tab of its property page.
 The REST API shows it in the `division` field.

-> **The operator’s division and his or her operator groups’ divisions in the ‘General’ tabs are
+> **The operator's division and his or her operator groups' divisions in the 'General' tabs are
 > irrelevant**.
-The operator group grants privileges on the divisions in the ‘Divisions’ tab.
+The operator group grants privileges on the divisions in the 'Divisions' tab.

 ## Roles
 A role defines a relationship between two cardholders.
 One cardholder can perform a role for many others but can have it performed for them by only one other.
-It makes more sense when you use the example ‘supervisor’:  a person has a supervisor and is a supervisor for many others.
-When you use REST to look up or update a cardholder, you will work on the ‘has a’ relationships, not the ‘is a’ relationships.
-In other words you can change the cardholder’s supervisor but not who the cardholder supervises.
+It makes more sense when you use the example 'supervisor':  a person has a supervisor and is a supervisor for many others.
+When you use REST to look up or update a cardholder, you will work on the 'has a' relationships, not the 'is a' relationships.
+In other words you can change the cardholder's supervisor but not who the cardholder supervises.

 ## Competencies